pjfl/p5-app-notitia/README.md

     bin/notitia-daemon get-init-file

-As the root user you could redirect this to `/etc/init.d/notitia`, then restart the notitia service with:
+As the root user you should redirect this to `/etc/init.d/notitia`, then restart the notitia service with:

     service notitia restart